tmtsoftware/es-perftest/README.md

 			--> If you have "mbsuite-packager.zip" & you want to checkout code from GitHub & then build the code then  run " ./checkout-build.sh "

+			--> If you facing problem with git-chechout using mbsuite-packager  then just go to "https://github.com/tmtsoftware/es-perftest" and choose option "Download ZIP".
+				 --> It will download the entire git directory into zip file.
-			--> If you have already cloned from GitHub using some external method or you downloaded the GitHub repository as a zip (es-perftest-master.zip) & you want to only build the source code without checking out then run  " ./build.sh "
+				 --> So you downloaded the GitHub repository as a zip (es-perftest-master.zip) & you want to only build the source code without checking out
+					 then go to mbsuite-packager/config/parameter.properties & value of " checkout_dir " will be path of unzipped folder "es-perftest-master" i.e if you unzipped "es-perftest-master.zip" into /root/git-checkout/source  then value to "checkout_dir" will be checkout_dir=/root/git-checkout/source/es-perftest-master   &   "test_dir" is dir path where you want the mbsuite test dir i.e test_dir=/root/git-checkout
+					 then go to mbsuite-packager/bin &

+					 run  " ./build.sh "

 	* Ensure that during the build there no errors.
 After the build complete a "mbsuite" directory gets created under the path specified for parameter "test_dir" .
 From hereon this mbsuite dir is the base dir for benchmarking framework and scripts.